KeltonMVP/rules/docs/factions/gang-rules.en.md

 <span style="color:var(--pink);">1.2</span> Examples of language <span style="color:var(--pink);">towards colleagues or other players</span> punishable by <span style="color:red;">dismissal:</span>

-- suck d\*ck, f\*ck you, your mother's dead, your race, suck it, may your family die, etc.
+- suck my dick, fmm, cocksucker, fuck you, piss on your mother, piss on your family, piss in your mouth, your bitch mom etc.
-- various inventions to modify insults such as: pu\_la, fememe, mu!e etc.
+- different inventions to modify cursing like: di_ck, fememe, fuc y0u etc.
-- insufficiently censored language where the context is very clear.
+- censored insults, censored vulgar language used in an exagerated manner or where the context can be well understood.
-- censored insults or excessively censored vulgar language.

 !!! danger "Important"
     Language of this kind in the faction chat will always be punished regardless of who it is addressed to.